+2021 2020

-2020 \$'000 2019 \$'000
+\$'000 \$'000

 Cash and balances with Central Bank

-Statutory reserves at Bank of Jamaica (Note 3) 9,080,757 10,402,801
+Statutory reserves at Bank of Jamaica (Note 3) 11,128,371 9,080,757

 Securities - bonds & debentures:

-Pledged as collateral for clearing services 188,414 193,599
+Pledged as collateral for clearing services 188,414 188,414

-9,269,171 10,596,400
+11,316,785 9,269,171

-Notes to the Financial Statements Year ended 31 October 2020 (Expressed in Jamaican dollars unless otherwise indicated)
+Notes to the Financial Statements Year ended 31 October 2021 (Expressed in Jamaican dollars unless otherwise indicated)

-34. Business Segments
+33. Business Segments

 The Bank's operations are organised into two business segments, Retail, Business Banking (RBB); and Corporate and Investment Banking (CIB) which are supported by the functional units within the Administration (Admin) segment (which includes Finance, Human Resources, Technology and Operations, Treasury, Risk and Other).
-The Administration segment results include credits or capital charges for Treasury market-based cost of funds on assets, liabilities and capital; the offset of the same for RBB and CIB earnings unattributed capital remains in Administration.
+RBB and CIB are charged or credited by Treasury with a market-based cost of funds on assets, liabilities and capital.
+The offset of these charges or credits are reported in the Treasury function within Administration.